 View of Black Hills showing trees recently killed by mountain pine beetle (Dendroctonus ponderosae).
 Photo credit: Chris M Morris, flickr.com, CC BY 2.0

-The Plant Protection Program encompasses a variety of activities and resources that engage public gardens in forest health protection and plant conservation.
+The Plant Protection Program encompasses a variety of professional development workshops and educational resources that engage public gardens in forest health protection and plant conservation.
 Click on any of the following links to learn more about how your garden can participate!

-Educational Outreach: Use our interpretive signs and plant labels to enhance the experiential learning opportunity that your garden provides and educate visitors about a wide variety of topics related to forest health, invasive species and plant conservation.
+Educational Outreach: Use our interpretive signs to enhance the experiential learning opportunity at your garden.
+Outdoor signage educates visitors about topics related to forest health, invasive species, and plant conservation.

 Sentinel Plant Network: Scouting resources, diagnostic support and educational materials to help public gardens stop serious pests and diseases by working on the front lines of early detection and engaging community members as citizen scientists!